-2Our use of the term chaos here should be distinguished from its use in the chapter on science.
+1 Our use of the term chaos here should be distinguished from its use in the chapter on science.
 There, chaos denotes the inherent unpredictability of nonlinear fluid dynamic systems (like climate) to finite man, but not that they are ultimately chaotic, i.e., outside God's sovereign control.

-God-assigned role to fill, subdue, and rule the Earth (Genesis 1:28).
+The world is uniquely fitted for man's existence.
+This is true for Earth's ability to support not only life in general but also human life in particular.
+The same God who designed man with his ability to reason and invent also designed the heavens to accommodate man in the exercise of his God-assigned role to fill, subdue, and rule the Earth (Genesis 1:28).
 Earth's climate system, like the rest of earthly creation, is good (Genesis 1:31), the Hebrew tob meaning appropriate to intended function, beautiful, orderly, and fitting.